Get

 Should I Let My Dog’s Diarrhea Run Its Course?

 Diarrhea may, on occasion, pass by itself within a day.
-However, you should never wait if your dog is not eating or drinking properly, if they seem unwell, if they are sleeping more than usual, or if you suspect they have eaten a toxic substance or a foreign body.
+However, you should never wait if your dog is not eating or drinking properly, if they seem unwell, sleeping more than usual, or if you suspect they have eaten a toxic substance or a foreign body.

 If the diarrhea persists for more than 24 hours, take your dog to the vet as soon as possible.
 If diarrhea is accompanied by vomiting, dehydration will definitely set in much faster.
 Dehydration is a medical emergency because your dog can die if it is not treated in time.